MMK21Hub/slime-hook/readme.md

 - If another tool (like Podman) provides a Docker-compatible API, it should work with that too.
 - Other docker images should also work, as long as they provide log output to stdout.
 - It sends messages when players join/leave using Discord webhooks.
 You'll have to create one in the settings of your prefered Discord channel.
+- This tool is written in Python, so Python 3.9 or later is required to run it.

 ### Config file